grenzsprung/facial-emotion-detection/README.md

 **Contribution statement**:

-Yang Meng: team leader - selected features to overcome the collinearity by deleting duplicated fiducial points and horizontal distances; tuned the number of principle components by cross validation; reduced dimension by PCA to overcome overfitting and applied linear discriminant analysis to selected principle components; measured the time and accuracy as needed; explored a two layer model by SVM as the second layer to reclassify misclassified data given by LDA; explored a boosting method with LDA as weak learners; made some proofs for the feature selection part and explained the pros and cons of our model in the pdf report
+Yang Meng: Team leader - selected features to overcome the collinearity by deleting duplicated fiducial points and horizontal distances; tuned the number of principle components by cross validation; reduced dimension by PCA to overcome overfitting and applied linear discriminant analysis to selected principle components; measured the time and accuracy as needed; explored a two layer model by SVM as the second layer to reclassify misclassified data given by LDA; explored a boosting method with LDA as weak learners; made some proofs for the feature selection part and explained the pros and cons of our model in the pdf report

-Stefano Longo: focused on the variable selection methods, including best subsets, forward and random forest.
+Stefano Longo: Focused on the variable selection methods, including best subsets, forward and random forest.
 Coordinated team efforts and cleaned the GitHub repository.

 Nuanjun Zhao: Other models tried including svm and adaboost method with lower accuracy and participation in codes of adaboost combined with LDA by hand which finally failed; Report part in main.pdf.
 How to reduce the dimension of the duplicated features.

-Tim Schleicher: Developed and implemented a Convolutional Neural Network which proved less useful than other models since the amount of data was comparatively limited.
-In addition, he prepared the presentation.
+Tim Schleicher: Developed and implemented a Convolutional Neural Network.
+This included all relevant steps in deep learning such as data processing, model construction and model tuning.
+The best CNN proved less useful than other models since the amount of data was comparatively limited.
+In addition, he conceptualized and prepared the final presentation.

 Qiuyu Ruan: Other models tried including xgboost method with lower accuracy; baseline model: gbm; participation in codes of adaboost combined with LDA by hand which finally failed; Report part in main.pdf.
 How to reduce the dimension of the duplicated features.